awsdocs/aws-codedeploy-user-guide/doc_source/deployments-view-logs.md

 To browse the log file for error messages, press CTRL\+F, type **ERROR \[**, and then press Enter to find the first error\.

-**AWS CodeDeploy scripts log files**: On Windows Server instances, deployment logs are stored at the following location:
+**CodeDeploy scripts log files**: On Windows Server instances, deployment logs are stored at the following location:

 `C:\ProgramData\Amazon\CodeDeploy\deployment-group-id\deployment-id\logs\scripts.log`